 Overview

-During this program, Nambu Hakuun will share insights into the history of the craft and his own workshop’s legacy, as well as highlight major works he has created throughout Japan.
-He will then guide the audience through each stage of the carving process, from sketching on washi paper to rough and fine carving.
-In addition, he will present and discuss his newly created woodcarving “Bridge Between Japan and the U.S.”, a work that intertwines Japanese and American motifs as a gesture of cultural exchange.
-The event will conclude with an interactive Q&A, allowing participants to engage directly with the artist and gain deeper insight into this living craft tradition.
+Following the screening, Master Carver Nambu Hakuun III, one of Inami’s foremost artisans, will introduce the history of the craft and the lineage of his own workshop, highlighting major works he has created across Japan.
+He will then guide the audience through each stage of the carving process, from sketching on washi paper to rough carving and detailed finishing, and present his newly created work, Bridge Between Japan and the U.S., which intertwines Japanese and American motifs as a gesture of cultural connection.

 Gallery